SkyTrain for Surrey, not LRT!

 Linear motor propulsion is also not a necessity in terms of providing the propulsion option, and linear motor trains could operate in conjunction with standard electric trains using rotary propulsion on the same track – the problem with total inter-operability is that there are probably few or no other rotary propulsion equipped trains that also have the lower platform height of linear motor trains.

-In the name of ensuring that citizens and stakeholders are receiving the most accurate information, we have decided to debunk the rest of the myths on the Rail for the Valley article [LINK] – here they are with incorrect points highlighted in red and the corrections below:
+In the name of ensuring that citizens and stakeholders are receiving the most accurate information, we have decided to debunk the rest of the myths on the Rail for the Valley article [LINK]:

 SkyTrain is a trademark of BC Transit.